guardian/pinboard/README.md

 # editorial-tools-pinboard
-📌 Pinboard - the omnipresent 'content association' and chat tool.
+📌 PinBoard - the omnipresent 'content association' and chat tool.